adhok/Transformer_using_Numpy/README.md

 # Transformer using Numpy
-Using Portuguese OList product reviews, build a Numpy based transformer for emotion classification.
+Using Portuguese OList product reviews, built a Numpy based  encoder only transformer for emotion classification.
 This implementation is very crude and not optimized for speed.

 # Model specifications